Ashiq5/dnssec-debugger-code/Docker/README.md

-# Docker Environement for the expirement
+# Docker Environment for the experiment

-To run a single docker container for the environement launch the following command on the root of this repository :
+To run a single docker container for the environment launch the following command on the root of this repository :

 ```
 docker compose up